ymurong/study-notes/interview/python-sde/tech.md

 #### Tricky Concepts about JS
 ##### Lexical Scopes (Static Scope)
 - Lexical Scopes
-- Arrow Function with Lexical Scopes
+- Arrow Function with Lexical This
+  - arrow function does not have local context, so js will search outside

 ##### Closure
 The closure is when a function "remembers" its lexical scope even when the function is executed outside that lexical scope.
 It preserves the link to a variable.